COVID-19 protests in New Zealand: 2 October

-An anti-lockdown protest outside the Auckland War Memorial Museum in the Auckland Domain, organized by "The Freedoms & Rights Coalition" (TFRC) alongside Bishop Brian Tamaki, the leader of Destiny Church (who is a member of the TFRC).
+An anti-lockdown protest outside the Auckland War Memorial Museum in the Auckland Domain, organised by "The Freedoms & Rights Coalition" (TFRC) alongside Bishop Brian Tamaki, the leader of Destiny Church (who is a member of the TFRC).

 Estimates of attendance range from hundreds to two thousand people.
 The crowd included gang members on motorbikes, young children and elderly, many of whom were not following social distancing rules or wearing masks.
 The protesters were criticised for flouting lockdown restrictions and endangering public health by ACT Party leader David Seymour and Auckland Council councillors Jo Bartley and Richard Hills.
 Bartley and Hills also criticised the Police for not arresting demonstrators or issuing fines.

 Jacinda Ardern condemned the protest as a "slap in the face for the Aucklanders who have sacrificed their freedom to keep others in the city safe."
 In addition, a Change.org petition calling for his prosecution drew over 150,000 signatories.
 Tamaki was charged in relation to organising the protest and appeared in court via video-link on 12 October and was bailed to January 2022 under conditions.
 In mid-December 2021, The New Zealand Herald reported that Tamaki had ignored text messages from Deputy Police Commissioner Wally Haumaha urging him to ensure that the crowd practised social distancing.

 That same day, a "Families Freedom Picnic" was held at Dunedin's Queens Gardens.
 The protest was attended by 100 people including Dunedin City councillor Lee Vandervis, who talked about the effects of lockdown regulations on local businesses, freedom of speech and the pressure to be vaccinated.
-According to local police, participants were peaceful and maintained social distancing of two meters.
+According to local police, participants were peaceful and maintained social distancing of two metres.